Skip navigation

 What’s That Noise?
 5 AC Sounds and What They Mean

 Air conditioner sounds that your unit doesn’t usually make can be alarming.
 You know that something is wrong, but you don’t know what it is.
-The good news is that we have a list of sounds to listen for so that you can call us when you hear any of them.
+The good news is that we have a list of sounds to listen for so that you can call us when you hear any of them and avoid waiting too long for professional AC repair service.

 When your AC does make unusual noises, you need to schedule air conditioning repair in Hagerstown, MD sooner rather than later.
 Keep reading to learn why sounds like humming, clicking, rattling, scraping, and whistling are potentially dangerous for your unit.

 Humming is especially concerning if you hear the noise coming from your outdoor unit.
 If your outdoor unit hums when it is turning on for a cooling cycle, this can point to issues with the capacitor.
-The outdoor unit has a capacitor that provides an extra energy boost for starting up.
+The outdoor unit has a capacitor that provides an extra energy boost for starting up, though recurring problems may mean it’s time to repair or replace AC

 Your air conditioner needs this because it ultimately uses more power when it first turns on.
 After that, the need for power balances back out to maintain a cooling cycle.
 If a capacitor goes out, your air conditioner may not turn on at all.
 Humming is just an early indication that the capacitor is beginning to go bad.